What's the best shade of white to paint your NYC apartment if you're trying to sell?

 If you're unsure how much time and money to spend updating your apartment before selling it, or you'd like to test the waters to see what it's worth in its current condition, consider "pre-marketing" your co-op, condo or brownstone before you publicly list it.
 The pre-marketing platform at New York City brokerage The Agency is a no-risk way to quietly test your asking price and marketing strategy among actual buyers shopping for a place like yours.
 There's no charge to participate and no obligation to sell or enter a traditional listing agreement if you haven't found a buyer by the end of the pre-marketing period.
 To learn more, click here. >>

-If you don't want undertones
+If you don't want undertones (or even if you do)

 "My favorite white wall color is Benjamin Moore Swiss Coffee OC-45.
 Don’t be put off by the name.
 The reason I like it is that it has no yellow, blue, or pinkish undertones.
 It is a warm white.
 My other favorite white wall color is Benjamin Moore Cloud Cover OC-25.
-It too has no undertones and is a little cooler than Swiss Coffee.
+It also has no undertones and is a little cooler than Swiss Coffee.
 I would pair Benjamin Moore Decorator’s White on trim with Swiss Coffee walls and Benjamin Moore Super White on trim with Cloud Cover walls." —Donna Dazzo, Designed to Appeal

-If you actually hate white
+If you find white paint too cold